masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 ## Data Scientist experiments with different models

 Now as a data scientist, we're going to run experiments with models based on 2 different algorithms, _DecisionTreeClassifier_ and _RandomForestClassifier_.
 We'll be assessing which is the better one, then we'll use that later to train the model that we'll push to production.

-As shown open up the notebook _Model_Experiments.ipynb_ and run the first 3 cells as far as and including the watermark cell.
+Open up the notebook _Model_Experiments.ipynb_ and run the first 3 cells as far as and including the watermark cell.

 ![](images/14-run-new-model-experiments.png)